KillariDev/PrivateWorldDiscovery/README.md

 > - The user group B only want to share information about the one particular unknown room, and nothing about the others

 ### Private Set Intersection
-Our problem description fits a known problem: [Private Set Intersection (PSI)](https://en.wikipedia.org/wiki/Private_set_intersection).
+The challenge described aligns with a well-known problem: [Private Set Intersection (PSI)](https://en.wikipedia.org/wiki/Private_set_intersection).
-PSI allows two users to compare two sets of data with each other and share the outcome only between either of the explorers, eg. explorer 1 could query information about room A: $set_1 = [A]$.
-The explorer 2 knows information about rooms: $set_2 = [A, C,D,E]$.
-The explorers can conduct a private set intersection to be able to make explorer 1 know about the room A, without telling the explorer 2 which room they queried for.
+PSI enables two parties to compare their data sets and determine their intersection while revealing nothing beyond the result.

+For instance:
+1) Explorer 1 wants information about Room A, represented as $𝑠𝑒𝑡_1=[𝐴]$
+2) Explorer 2 knows about multiple rooms, represented as $𝑠𝑒𝑡_2=[𝐴,𝐶,𝐷,𝐸]$
+3) Using PSI, Explorer 1 can learn that Room A is in Explorer 2's set, without disclosing to Explorer 2 which room was queried.

 There's multiple protocols than can achieve PSI, I believe the simplest such protocol is [Diffie-Hellman based PSI](https://blog.openmined.org/private-set-intersection-with-diffie-hellman/).
-Diffie-Hellman based PSI can be found implemented in [ZheroTag](https://github.com/kilyig/ZheroTag/tree/main) game.
-The game by [kilyig](https://github.com/kilyig) implements cryptographical Fog of War (FoW) with DH-PSI protocol.
+Diffie-Hellman based PSI can be found implemented in [ZheroTag](https://github.com/kilyig/ZheroTag/tree/main) game by [kilyig](https://github.com/kilyig).
+The game implements cryptographical Fog of War (FoW) with DH-PSI protocol.
 Kilyig also impements zero knowledge circuits for he DH-PSI protocol that are needed to ensure that the participants are cannot lie.
 DH-PSI works without them as well, but then the users need to be assumed to be honest.

 Our problem is very similar to the Fog of War problem, but not exactly the same, as in our world the world itself is under the Fog of War, not only the players.